jjjutla/Melobyte/README.md

 ## The creator upload page where the metadata gets uploaded:
 <img width="1440" alt="Screenshot 2023-09-17 at 15 59 54" src="https://github.com/jjjutla/Melobyte/assets/22000925/53beb298-4b64-4396-9bcb-eb2c862a1643">

-## The track waveform and the unique fingerpint ID:
+## The track waveform and the unique fingerprint ID:
 <img width="1440" alt="Screenshot 2023-09-17 at 16 00 12" src="https://github.com/jjjutla/Melobyte/assets/22000925/64b938e6-1e2f-44d2-94f1-ad64d70d13a4">

 ## The track eaveform with the first 15 seconds selected as the introduction to be minted: